-The most popular video game in the world
+The most popular MOBA

 League of Legends were one of the first attempts at a MOBA game and calling it a success would be an understatement.
 Back in September 2016, Polygon reported that LoL had more than 100 million active players each month.
-A number that has likely only grown since then, looking at other factors such as Twitch viewers, Reddit followers, etc. Making it by far the biggest MOBA and even the largest video game in the entire world, across all genres.
+A number that has likely only grown since then, looking at other factors such as Twitch viewers, Reddit followers, etc. Making it by far the biggest MOBA and even one of the largest video games in the entire world, across all genres.

 The abnormally huge player base also grant endless challenges for the competitive players.
 The bigger the player base, the more skilled and capable opponents are there for you to take on.
 This makes it one of the hardest games, if not the most difficult in regards to climbing the ranked ladder.
 Not because it is the most difficult of the MOBA’s mechanically, but being one of the best out of more than a hundred million people is nigh impossible.